 Mid-Century French Decorative Vase by Albert Thiry (circa 1960s)

-Mid-century decorative vase by French ceramicist, Albert Thiry (circa 1960s).
-A gentle, creamy-white glaze encompasses the exterior of the vase topped at the lip by a grassy green with touches of brown.
-Covering the piece you will find a stunning, large thistle and its foliage.
-Both visually appealing and tactile, the piece would make an excellent addition to your home or workspace.
+Mid-century decorative vase by Albert Thiry (circa 1960s).
+A gentle creamy-white glaze encompasses the exterior of the vase and is topped at the lip by a soft sage green.
+Covering the piece you will find a large stunning, blue flower - probably a thistle - and their verdant leaves.
+Both visually appealing and tactile, the piece would make a splendid addition to your home or workspace.
 In very good overall condition.
 Please enjoy the many photos accompanying this listing.
 Upon request a video of the piece will be provided.
 Signed: 'Thiry' on the base.

 About the Artist: Albert Thiry (1932-2009) was born in Nice, France.
 His family moved to Vallauris where he spent most of the school holidays in the potteries; in 1956 he was taken on as an assistant decorator with an opportunity to make his own pieces.
 Albert and his wife, Pyot, set up their own pottery in 1961.
 Their standard production, in Vallauris clay with added grog to emphasise rusticity, resulted in delightful pieces both highly elaborate and utilitarian.
 Thiry's reputation continues to grow which is also reflected in auction house prices.